As the Software-as-a-Service industry continues to evolve, the marketing challenges confronting companies become increasingly complex.

 Solution: How to accelerate long sales cycles

 Account-based marketing (ABM) can be very helpful in beating this challenge.
 ABM is all about creating highly personalized campaigns that target key decision-makers in a B2B organization.
-This approach is much more effective than generic campaigns, as it helps to build relationships and trust between the business and the customer.
+This approach is much more effective than generic campaigns, as it helps to build relationships with everyone in the buying committee of your target accounts.

 Moreover, try to create an effective sales pipeline.
 By having enough leads/deals in the pipeline maturing at different times, the long sales cycles won’t be much of a concern.